vkonst/ganache-predeployed/README.md

 Should the address a contract is deployed at mismatches the expected address, the error is logged.
 NOTE: Pass the `--init` flag to docker `run` command to make the error kill the running container.
+If your docker environment does not support `--tini` flag, use the `tini` image.
 ```
 # One contract per line: `<contractName>=<expectedAddress>`
 # Example: